 Endoscopic retrograde cholangiopancreatography (ERCP) is a medical technique that is used primarily to investigate and treat pathologies involving the biliary tree and pancreatic ducts.

-ERCP has been traditionally used for diagnostic purposes.
+ERCP has traditionally been used for diagnostic purposes.
 However, with the advent of safer and less invasive advances in imaging technologies such as ultrasound and magnetic resonance cholangiopancreatography (MRCP), ERCP is now mainly used for therapeutic interventions.

-Preparation for the ERCP Procedure
+Preparation for the ERCP procedure

-Patient-specific preparation with regards to any medications that may have to be taken, drug allergies or co-existing medical conditions are taken into account.
-Cardiovascular, neurological and/or cardiopulmonary disorders should be reported to the physician as these, if unstable, are detrimental to the procedure.
-Furthermore, jewelry should be removed to avoid X-ray interference.
+Patient-specific preparation with regards to any medications that may have to be taken, drug allergies, or co-existing medical conditions is taken into account prior to the procedure.
+Cardiovascular, neurological, and/or cardiopulmonary disorders should be reported to the physician as these, if unstable, are detrimental to the procedure.
+Furthermore, any jewelry should be removed to avoid X-ray interference.

-After the Procedure
+After the procedure

 After the ERCP procedure has been completed, patients are typically monitored for 1 to 2 hours or until the effects of the sedatives wear off.
 The throat may feel a bit sore for a couple of days; however, patients may resume their normal diets and continue any other existing medications unless otherwise specified.
 Complications that may arise include infections, pancreatitis, and hemorrhage.
 Should a patient develop fever, vomiting, or worsening abdominal, chest or throat pain, medical care should be urgently sought.